FREE Confidential Consultation • Available 24/7

-Next, we’ll break down what you need to know about this charge and how our defense team can protect your rights.
+Next, we’ll break down what you need to know about this charge and how our team of Bay Area criminal defense attorneys can protect your rights.
 Then, contact us for a free case consultation.

 Legal Definition of Assault With a Deadly Weapon (Penal Code 245(a)(1))